wjh0116/IMIN/SandIMIN_code/Readme.md

 ## Dataset

-All the datasets in this paer can be downloaded in <strong>SNAP</strong>.
+All the datasets in this paper can be downloaded in <strong>SNAP</strong>.

 ## Compile